UtrechtUniversity/seedlistextractor/doc/namelists.md

 By default, the program tries to load data from all the sources, but if one of the source tables doesn't exist, it skips that source.
 Omit `--drop-source-tables` to keep the source tables (be aware they take up a lot of space).

+### Updates

+The first time the [extraction program](../README.md) is run, it loads all names from the names table, and caches it in a pickle file, for faster loading during subsequent runs.
+In order to load an updated names table, run the program with the `--force_names_reload` flag.